andym388/andym388/README.md

 The Weather NodeJS App is deployed on a hosting service such as Render on Docker as a Web Service to process the incoming, server-side HTTPS request for Data obtained by calling the Weather API.<br>
 In contract, the React Weather Wizard App is a frontend, client-side, static Site that access the Weather API from the browser to obtain and display the weather data.<br>
 The aim of this project is to:<br>
-▶️ Discover how an App works when done as a server-side NodeJS Web Service as compared to a client-side React static Site ▶️ Learn how to dockerise and deploy a simple, server-side App than has an input/output screen as a Web Service ▶️ Proceed to develop and deploy a more extensive full-stack MERN App with MongoDB, Express, React and NodeJS and Docker as the next step
+▶️ Discover how an App works when done as a server-side NodeJS Web Service as compared to a client-side React static Site.<br>
+▶️ Learn how to dockerise and deploy a simple, server-side App than has an input/output screen as a Web Service.<br>
+▶️ Proceed to develop and deploy a more extensive full-stack MERN App with MongoDB, Express, React and NodeJS and Docker as the next step.<br>
 ► Native Render Site: <a href="https://b03-1weather-node.onrender.com/">Weather Node Page</a><br>
 ► Docker on Render Site: <a href="https://b03-1weather-node-docker.onrender.com/">Weather Node Page</a><br>
 ► Github Repo: <a href="https://github.com/andym388/b03_1weather-node">Source code for this NodeJS App</a><br>